More than 3 million adult Americans have glaucoma, making it one of the leading causes of blindness in the U.S.

 The most common form, chronic open-angle glaucoma, generally appears in middle age and seems to have a genetic component: One in five people with glaucoma has a close relative with the condition.
 In chronic, open-angle glaucoma, sight begins to fade in the outer areas (peripheral) of the visual field; if untreated, tunnel vision and then blindness follow.

 The inside of the eye continuously produces and drains away a fluid called aqueous humor.
 As fresh aqueous is produced by cells inside the eye, an equal amount must exit through a drainage passageway (trabecular meshwork).
 If not enough drains away, pressure will increase inside the eye.
 The effects of intermittent or persistent high pressure on delicate retinal nerve fibers and the optic nerve results in permanent vision loss.

 Glaucoma has long been called "the silent thief of sight," because there can be significant damage to the eye before the problem is discovered.
 Glaucoma damage is irreversible.

 Types of Glaucoma

 Glaucoma is a collection of diseases, all of which share a common outcome: irreversible damage to delicate nerve fibers and the optic nerve that sends information to the brain.
-The most common type of glaucoma is called chronic open-angle glaucoma, accounting for about 75%-90% of cases.
+The most common type of glaucoma outside of Asia is called chronic open-angle glaucoma, accounting for about 75%-90% of cases.
 There are multiple causes of this type of glaucoma.
 In chronic open-angle glaucoma, both eyes may be affected at the same time, but one eye is often worse than the other.